aai-institute/pyDVL/docs/30-data-valuation.md

   approximations can converge slowly.
 Massive datasets are thus impractical, at least with current techniques.
 A workaround is to group samples and investigate their value together.
 In pyDVL you can do this using [GroupedDataset][pydvl.utils.dataset.GroupedDataset].
-There is a fully worked-out :doc:`example here <examples/shapley_basic_spotify>`.
+  There is a fully worked-out [example here](../examples/shapley_basic_spotify).
   Some algorithms also provide different sampling strategies to reduce the variance, but due to a no-free-lunch-type theorem, no single strategy can be optimal for all utilities.

 * **Model size**: Since every evaluation of the utility entails retraining the whole model on a subset of the data, large models require great amounts of